 B\$'000 Past-due Loans, Advances and Financing Allowance for credit losses

-As at 31 December 2022
+As at 31 December 2023

-Month-in-arrear 1 737 (3)
+Month-in-arrear 1 313 (1)

-Month-in-arrear 2 994 (122)
+Month-in-arrear 2 1,315 (84)

-Month-in-arrear 3 249 (48)
+Month-in-arrear 3 557 (85)

-Total 1,980 (173)
+Total 2,185 (170)

-9.5 Qualitative disclosure requirements related to credit risk mitigation techniques
+10.5 Qualitative disclosure requirements related to credit risk mitigation techniques

-The Branch takes a holistic approach when granting credit facilities and credit assessment based on the repayment capacity of the borrower, and not the credit risk mitigation, as a primary source of repayment.
+The Branch takes a holistic approach when granting credit facilities, and credit assessment is based on the repayment capacity of the borrower, and not the credit risk mitigation, as a primary source of repayment.
 As a fundamental credit principle, the Branch generally does not grant facilities solely on the basis of collaterals provided.
 Credit facilities are granted based on the credit standing of the borrower, source of repayment and debt servicing ability.

-Depending on a customer's credit standing and the type of product, facilities may be granted on an unsecured basis.
+Depending on a borrower's credit standing and the type of product, facilities may be granted on an unsecured basis.
 Nevertheless, collateral is taken whenever possible to mitigate the credit risk assumed.
 The Branch's general requirement is to promote the use of credit risk mitigation, justified by commercial prudence and good practice as well as capital efficiency.
 The value of collateral taken is also monitored periodically.
 The frequency of valuation depends on the type, liquidity and volatility of the collateral value.
-The main types of acceptable collaterals for the Branch include cash, property, commercial, industrial, land, bank guarantees and stand-by letter of credit.
+The main types of acceptable collaterals for the Branch include cash/deposits and properties.

 Corporate guarantees are often obtained when the borrower's credit worthiness is inadequate to accommodate an extension of credit.
-To recognise the effects of guarantees under the Foundation Internal Ratings-Based ("FIRB") approach, the Branch adopts the Probability of Default substitution approach whereby exposures guaranteed by an eligible guarantor will utilise the PD of the guarantor in the computation of its capital requirement.
+To recognise the effects of guarantees under the Foundation Internal Ratings-Based ("FIRB") approach, the Branch adopts the Probability of Default ("PD") substitution approach whereby exposures guaranteed by an eligible guarantor will utilise the PD of the guarantor in the computation of its capital requirement.